eglaubauf/egLib/README.md

 - DeleteOutsidePieces.hdalc - delete pieces which are not on the inside
 - DigitalGrowth2D.hdalc - Line-Growth Solver
 - EdgeDisplacement.hdalc - Displaces Edges
+- TOPs Flipbook - Flipbook Generator based on TOPS - als renders a video (with ffmpeg) to $HIP/videos
+- FileCache - enables writing of filecaches, based on Enviroment Variables set by the Project Node, also has the ability to move Caches from within Houdini do a different directory
 - HexGrid - Creates a Flat Hexagonal Grid
 - Mograph_Displace.hda - MoGraphStuff as known from other tools
 - Mograph_Plain.hda - MoGraphStuff as known from other tools